DrMichaelGuo/quiz-questions-and-answers/Chapter 1_Quiz questions and Answers.md

-**Which analytical technique provides actionable recommendations for achieving specific goals?**
+**7. Which analytical technique provides actionable recommendations for achieving specific goals?**

 a) Descriptive analytics